 Simple changes, such as avoiding refined carbohydrates, can be all it takes to help your body.
 If you’re not sure how to start, your rheumatology consultant may be able to recommend a nutrition expert to further advise you on a personalized food plan.

-Non-steroidal anti-inflammatory drugs (NSAIDs) form the first step to RA treatment.
-Common NSAIDs, such as naproxen, will be prescribed to help minimize your pain.
+Non-steroidal anti-inflammatory drugs (NSAIDs) are often the first step to RA treatment.
+Common NSAIDs, such as naproxen, may be recommended to help minimize your pain.
 Taking NSAIDs long-term can affect the stomach.
 Your physician may prescribe additional medication to prevent damage to your stomach lining if you take NSAIDs.

 NSAIDs are an inexpensive and readily available treatment option for pain.
 They’re effective in reducing pain for a few hours; however, they’re not the only painkiller option you may be offered.

-For severe pain, your physician may prescribe opioid-based painkillers.
-These are much more effective at reducing your pain but come with a high risk of serious side effects – including opiate dependency.
+Your physician may also recommend opioid-based painkillers depending on the severity of your pain.
+These types of painkillers are more effective at reducing pain but come with a high risk side effects – including opiate dependency.
 Other side effects include nausea, drowsiness, and mental confusion.